draneix/evaaa/interoceptive-ai-env/Documents/Environment/Environment.md

 ```

 ## Getting Started

-For detailed documentation on each component, please refer to the individual component guides linked in the Core Components section.

-For benchmark implementation details and baseline agent performance, please refer to our paper "EVAAA: Embodied Virtual Agents with Artificial Autonomic Systems" (NeurIPS 2025).
+For details on how to use and configure each component, see the linked documentation above.
+All components are designed to work together, making it easy to build, modify, and extend environments for your research in EVAAA.